nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Day 175 (December 14, 2017):

+**Today's Progress**: Continued with ES6.

+**Thoughts**: Took it easy today and only did a few lessons.
+I'm also testing out some design software.
+I need to be able to plan out websites before I jump in and start coding.

 ### Day 174 (December 13, 2017):

 **Today's Progress**: Finished up the Node/Mongo section of the course.
 Started ES6.